timker/docs/docs/_documentation/Access-HTTP-specific-features-in-services.md

 ---
-#
+slug: access-http-specific-features-in-services
 ---
-ServiceStack is based on [http handlers](http://msdn.microsoft.com/en-us/library/system.web.ihttphandler.aspx), but ServiceStack provides a clean, dependency-free [IService<T>](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/ServiceHost/IService.cs) to implement your Web Services logic in.
+ServiceStack is based on [http handlers](http://msdn.microsoft.com/en-us/library/system.web.ihttphandler.aspx), but ServiceStack provides a clean, dependency-free [IService](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/IService.cs) to implement your Web Services logic in.
 The philosophy behind this approach is that the less dependencies you have on your environment and its request context, the more testable and re-usable your services become.

-## Accessing the [IHttpRequest](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/ServiceHost/IHttpRequest.cs) and [IHttpResponse](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/ServiceHost/IHttpResponse.cs) in filters and Services
+### Accessing [IRequest](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Web/IRequest.cs) and [IResponse](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Interfaces/Web/IResponse.cs) in filters and Services

 #### Request Filters

-The Request Filters are applied before the service gets called and accepts: (IHttpRequest, IHttpResponse, RequestDto) e.g:
+The Request Filters are applied before the service gets called and accepts: (IRequest, IResponse, RequestDto) e.g:

 ```csharp
 //Add a request filter to check if the user has a session initialized